sfk14/DHClass-Hub/Solutions/XPath_Exercises/XPath-Ex3.md

 How would you modify the previous expression to return the contents of the placeName elements in that paragraph?
 What are the placeNames?
 `(//p[count(geo[@select="lat"])>2][count(placeName)>1])[1]/placeName/text()`
+The placeNames are South Sea and Cape of Good Hope